rustprooflabs/geofaker/docs/src/quick-start.md

 ## Load Faker Objects

-After the data completes processing, load the PgOSM Flex Faker database structures in the `geo_faker` schema.
+After the data completes processing, load the Geo Faker database structures in the `geo_faker` schema.
 This is done using Sqitch.